-Upon approval by the Washington State Institute for Public Policy (WSIPP)board, the WSIPP is required to conduct a study on the outcomes for foster youth who receive continued support, as well as any savings to the state.
+The Washington State Institute for Public Policy (WSIPP) is required to conduct a study on the outcomes for foster youth who receive continued support, as well as any savings to the state.
 The WSIPP is permitted to receive non-state funding to conduct the study.